 - Heat the oil in a large pan over medium-high heat.
-Add the chopped leek a pinch of salt, and cook until it begins to caramelize, about 10 minutes.
+Add the chopped leek and a pinch of salt, and cook until it begins to brown, about 10 minutes.
 Add the white wine to the pan and cook until it reduces slightly, about 2 or 3 minutes.

 - Add the peas and tempeh bacon and stir to combine.
 Then pour the blended sauce into the pan and cook until it begins to simmer.
 Add a little of the reserved cooking water if it becomes too thick.